 Pictures below show scenes of the Little River light station, including a view from offshore, a closer-up look at the tower, and a view from the tower gallery.
 Other photos are of the present Vega lens, the oil house, and the boat house.

 After years of abandonment, the light and the island are owned today by the Friends of Little River Lighthouse, a chapter of the American Lighthouse Foundation.
 Rooms in the keeper’s house are rentable for overnight stay by visitors.
 Likewise the Friends seek volunteer Keepers/Caretakers.
 In return for your service for a week or so, you get to stay in the keeper’s house too.
 Remember, you’re on an island – boating experience is mandatory.
 For more information, visit “Little River Lighthouse”.

-The tenth summer that we have spent some time at a lighthouse – found us back for a THIRD time to Little River Island and the Little River lightouse.
+The tenth and eleventh summers that we have spent some time at a lighthouse – found us back for a THIRD and yet a FOURTH time to Little River Island and the Little River lightouse.
 Something about an island in Maine that just draws us in.
 Pictures of this scenic island and the cast iron lighthouse here can be found above.
 Rooms in the keeper’s house are rented for overnight stay by the Friends of Little River Island.